vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 }
 ```

-Please run the `gradle frontLineJar` command in your terminal and generate the `build/libs/artifactId.jar` file.
+Run the `gradle frontLineJar` command.
+It will generate the `build/libs/artifactId.jar` file.
-You'll have to upload this file in the new [Artifacts section]({{< ref "../artifact_conf" >}}).
+You can then upload this file in the [Artifacts section]({{< ref "../artifact_conf" >}}).

 ### Multi-Module Support

-If your project is a multi-module one, make sure that only the one containing the Gatling Simulations gets configured with the Gatling related plugins describes above.
+If you have a multi-module project, make sure to only configure the modules which contain Gatling Simulations with the Gatling related plugins described above.
-FrontLine will take care of deploying all available jars so you can have Gatling module depend on the other ones.
+Your Gatling modules can, however, depend on other modules.

 ## Note on Feeders

-A typical mistake with Gatling and FrontLine is to rely on having an exploded maven/gradle/sbt project structure and try loading files from the project filesystem.
+A typical mistake with Gatling and Gatling Enterprise is to rely on having an exploded Maven/Gradle/SBT project structure, and to try to load files from the project filesystem.

-This filesystem structure will be gone once FrontLine will have compiled your project and uploaded your binaries on the injectors.
+This filesystem structure will be gone once your project has been packaged and deployed to Gatling Enterprise.

 If your feeder files are packaged with your test sources, you must resolve them from the classpath.
+This will work both
-This way will always work, both locally and with FrontLine.
+when you run simulations locally and when you deploy them to Gatling Enterprise.

 ```scala
 // incorrect